 [“Inscriptions from Gravestones in Christ Church, Norwich, Conn.,” The New England Historical and Genealogical Register, 1906, Vol. LX, p.
 19.]

 Interesting story for this church in Norwich.
-The parish was form in 1747 as a congregation of local Anglicans, and a typical church of wood was erected at what is currently 78 Washington St, Norwich, CT.
+The parish was formed in 1747 as a congregation of local Anglicans, and a typical church of wood was erected at what is currently 78 Washington St, Norwich, CT.
 A burying ground was dug around it for parishioners.
 By the time of the American Revolution, regardless of the Anglican Church being associated with “Mother England”, the congregation grew.
 It was decided to purchase some land along Main Street in town and there they built a larger structure in 1789; they changed their denomination to “Episcopal” as did all the Anglican churches in the new United States, trying to break association with England.
 However, the older church building was kept as a chapel for the burying ground; funerals and sometimes other ceremonies would be held at this older location.

-Membership dwindled with another “revival” era of people joining other church denominations, and by 1840 it was decided to built a new structure on the site of the old church.
-To this end, the congregation voted to sell the original church building on Washington St to Salem, CT, for 500$, “table and stove included”, where it was removed to by ox team, and set up at Salem for their town hall and shared by their Episcopal Society.
+Membership dwindled with another “revival” era of people joining other church denominations, and by 1840 it was decided to build a new structure on the site of the old church.
+To this end, the congregation voted to sell the original church building on Washington St to Salem, CT, for 500$, “table and stove included”, where it was removed to by ox-team, and set up at Salem for their town hall and shared by their Episcopal Society.
 In order for the Norwich congregation to make room for the newer, larger, building of brick, the burying ground was dug up and the remains collected to be reinterred just in front of and beneath the Chancel (more or less), indicated on the floor of the new church by a great cross inlaid in the floor.
 The headstones were gathered up and placed in the sub-basement of the church, and preserved from the effects of “acid rain” and other erosion.
 This new church building was consecrated in 1849.

 I had found out about this when at the Connecticut State Archives, stumbling upon a little rare book entitled, “Inscriptions from Gravestones in Christ Church, Norwich, Conn.” by George S. Potter, 1906.
 I reached out to the church and made contact with the priest in 2006, and requested permission to view the stones and photograph the stone for Nathan.
 After some deliberation, it was granted, and the church sexton escorted me into the sub-basement (low ceiling!) to see what “only a couple of people alive today have seen”, and after sifting through the piles of stones, located the one for Nathan, and I took the photos you see above and below in this article.